Calypso (mythology): Family

 Calypso is generally said to be the daughter of the Titan Atlas.
+In the Fabulae, she is born to Pleione, the mother of the Pleiades, though this is the only source in which this parentage appears.

-Her mother is mostly unnamed, but Hyginus wrote that it was Pleione, mother of the Pleiades.
-Hesiod, and the Homeric Hymn to Demeter, mention either a different Calypso or possibly the same Calypso as one of the Oceanid daughters of Tethys and Oceanus.
+Hesiod and the anonymous author of the Homeric Hymn to Demeter mention either a different Calypso or possibly the same Calypso as one of the Oceanid nymphs, daughters of Tethys and Oceanus.
 Apollodorus includes the name Calypso in his list of Nereids, the daughters of Nereus and Doris.
-John Tzetzes makes her a daughter of Helios and the Oceanid nymph Perse, the parents of Circe, perhaps due to her association with Circe; the two goddesses were sometimes confused due to their behaviour and connection to Odysseus.
-According to a fragment from the Catalogue of Women, Calypso bore the Cephalonians to Hermes as suggested by Hermes' visits to her island in the Odyssey.
+John Tzetzes meanwhile makes her a daughter of the sun-god Helios and the Oceanid nymph Perse, who are also the parents of Circe, perhaps due to her association with Circe; the two goddesses were sometimes confused due to their behaviour and connection to Odysseus.

+According to a fragment from the Catalogue of Women, Calypso bore the Cephalonians to Hermes, as suggested by Hermes' visits to her island in the Odyssey.

 Mythology

+The Odyssey

 In Homer's Odyssey, Calypso tries to keep the fabled Greek hero Odysseus on her island to make him her immortal husband, while he also gets to enjoy her sensual pleasures forever.
 According to Homer, Calypso kept Odysseus prisoner by force at Ogygia for seven years.
-Calypso enchants Odysseus with her singing as she moves to and fro, weaving on her loom with a golden shuttle.
+Calypso enchants Odysseus with her singing as she moves to and from, weaving on her loom with a golden shuttle.

 Odysseus comes to wish for circumstances to change.
 He can no longer bear being separated from his wife, Penelope, and wants to tell Calypso.
-He is seen sitting on a headland crying, and at night he is forced to sleep with her against his will.
+He spends the daytime sitting on a headland or at the sea-shore crying, while at night he is forced to sleep with her in the cave against his will.
 His patron goddess Athena asks Zeus to order the release of Odysseus from the island; Zeus orders the messenger Hermes to tell Calypso to set Odysseus free, for it was not Odysseus's destiny to live with her forever.
 She angrily comments on how the gods hate goddesses having affairs with mortals.

 Calypso provides Odysseus with an axe, drill, and adze to build a boat.
 Calypso leads Odysseus to an island where he can chop down trees and make planks for his boat.
 Calypso also provides him with wine, bread, clothing, and more materials for his boat.
 The goddess then sets wind at his back when he sets sail.
-After seven years Odysseus has built his boat and leaves Calypso.
+After seven years, Odysseus has built his boat and leaves Calypso.